 There are excellent guidelines available on how to set up cardano-node as a stake pool.
 You may even set one up without any prior Linux experience or concern for best practices.
 Simply copy and paste the commands from the instructions into your shell.

 Unfortunately, simply getting your node up and running is insufficient.
 You must be able to manage, update, and safeguard it.
-To do so, you must first comprehend what you are doing.
+To do so, you must first comprehend what you are doing in one of the testnets.
+Consider this category an entry point into the Cardano Pool Operator Community.

 What are the prerequisites for persons who wish to learn how to run a stake pool?